A walk with Goodstein: Optimality of Exponential Normal Forms

 \section{Optimality of Exponential Normal Forms}

 Now we turn our attention to the original Goodstein process.
 In this setting, it is already known that the process terminates \cite{Goodsteinb}, and that this fact is independent of Peano arithmetic \cite{Kirby}.
-We will not provide a proof here, and instead take these results as given.
-Our focus will be on whether the notation system used satisfies our optimality criteria, and what consequences we can extract from this.
+We will show that the notation system used satisfies our optimality criteria.
 We begin by establishing some useful basic properties.